AngaBlue/nginx-snippets/README.md

 # NGINX Snippets
 A collection of NGINX snippets designed to be used for hosting multiple Node.js servers.

+I use these settings behind Cloudflare to provide Full (strict) end-to-end encryption.
+Using a Cloudflare Origin CA certificate is the easiest way to accomplish this, although this certificate is not trusted by clients; meaning you must use a different certificate issued by CA in order to server traffic that does not pass through Cloudflare.

 ## Configuration files

 ### nginx.conf `/etc/nginx/nginx.conf`